lllohr/election_analysis/README.md

 The last challenge that really stumped me was the spacing on the print to terminal and writing to the file.
 I attempted to emulate the exact spacing of the image in the project specs.
 I experimented with the \N operator in Python until it looked like the image.
 Alas!
 I was able to achieve success!

 ## Election-Audit Summary:
+This election audit was a robust analysis of a single congressional precinct election.
+Can you imagine what this code could do on a larger scale?
+Will some modifications, this code could audit the presidential election results for each county is the state.
+For local elections, with just a code of modifications, the winner of the local elections could be verified.

+For example, the election results for the city of Denver for the local elections (judges, mayorial, city council, school board, etc) could be tabulated from a simple .csv file contatining the votes.
+The code could read and tabulate the votes and then automatically reveal the winner.
+The total votes of each election and each race could be tabulated and written to a file for the election board to view.
+This code is flexible enough, it could be modified to include numerous candidates and the winners of multiple races or than the congressional races.
+Just as I was able to drill down into the county data, I could look at cities and towns within the counties and analyze the election data.